mathjax/MathJax-docs/options/startup/loader.rst

         }
       };

-   which defines a ``custom`` prefix that you can used to access custom extensions.
+   defines a ``custom`` prefix that you can used to access custom extensions.
 The URL can even be to a different server than where you loaded the main MathJax code, so you can host your own custom extensions and still use a CDN for the main MathJax code.

    You can define as many different paths as you need.
 Note that paths can refer to other paths, so you could do